9.9 out of 10 of our customers say they would recommend us to their family and friends

 5 days

 This is our easiest multi-day Dolomites hiking itinerary.
 Over five days on the northern Alta Via 8, you’ll experience iconic landscapes including the Adolf Munkel Trail, Seceda ridgeline, Val Gardena, and Seiser Alm (Alpe di Siusi).
-With shorter days and gentler trails, it’s an ideal introduction to hiking in the Dolomites.
-More experienced hikers can extend each stage with optional routes, making this itinerary both accessible and flexible for a wide range of fitness levels and preferences
+With shorter days and gentler trails, it’s an ideal introduction to hiking in the Dolomites while still experiencing the best scenery the Dolomites have to offer.
+More experienced hikers can extend each stage with optional side trips, making this itinerary both accessible and flexible for a wide range of fitness levels and preferences

 Location